geometric3d/assignment2/README.md

 In this question, your goal is to compute `K` from image of three squares.
 Different from (a), you will not make any additional assumption on `K` (except that it is a projective camera).

 **Dataset**
   1. Run your code on `data/q2b.png`.
-Annotate 3 squares in the image.
-  2. We provide a set of annotations of squares in `data/q2/q2b.npy`.
+  2. We provide a set of 3 annotations of squares in `data/q2/q2b.npy`.
 Visualization can be found by running `python annotations.py`.
+  3. (optional) Annotate 3 squares, to see how annotation quality affects your estimate of K.

 **Submission**
   1. Visualizations of annotations that you used.
 See the following figure as an example: